 Peak (Surge) power: Peak power means the maximum power your inverter can supply for a short amount of time.
 The surge is typically up to double the continuous load, and rated for anywhere from a few seconds to a few minutes.
 Some appliances will require a large amount of power for a short time (such as toasters, microwaves, blenders), but then revert to a lower continuous draw.

-Which Inverter do you need?
+So what size Inverter do you need?
+Hybrid or Standalone?

 How did we spec our kits?